zzcczc/COMP0035-tutorials-2025/docs/8_classes_database_2/8-06-delete.md

 WHERE condition
 ```

-Executing DELETE without specifying a condition will delete all rows from a table!
+Executing DELETE in SQL without specifying a condition will delete all rows from a table!

 ## Delete one or more rows